3D Anderson localization of light in disordered systems of dielectric particles: Results and discussion

-Diffusive propagation in a disordered medium depolarizes incident radiation after many scattering events that are strongly stochastic.
-A steady-state distribution of the electric field component $E_x$ in Fig. \ref{fig2} computed for a dense layer shows a counter-intuitive conservation of the original polarization state of the propagating beam at the exit.
-The $E_y$ and $E_z$ components are excited along the path and play a role in the field coupling process but they do not propagate directionally.
-This fact can explain the halt of transverse spreading: the propagating beam "prefers" cavities where the initial polarization direction can be preserved and, hence, the $\vec k$-vector bending is avoided and the direction of propagation is not changed.
+Additional characterization can be obtained from the analysis of the polarization state of the near field.
+A steady-state distribution of the electric field component $E_x$ in Fig. \ref{fig2} computed for the same dense layer and same conditions as in Figure \ref{fig1}b shows a partial conservation of the original polarization state of the propagating beam at the exit.
+However, the $E_y$ and $E_z$ components are excited along the path and play a role in the field coupling process.
+All three components of the randomized field that uniformly fills the rest of the sample volume have comparable amplitudes which indicates high degree of depolarization.

-Transverse localization in a dense structure may be accompanied by the changes in the time dependence of transmission, analogous to those observed for dense packings of PEC spheres in \cite{Yamilov_etal2022}.
-Here we perform a related analysis.
-We simulate time-resolved transmission by layers $T(t)$ varying their turbidity, i.e. the volume fraction and the refractive index.
-At first, we consider layers with perturbed side boundaries and with dimensions of $X_R = 32$ and $X_L = 14.5$.
-The volume fraction $\rho$ is varied between 0.17 and 0.5.